Hypnosis

 20. Embedded Commands

-Historical - James Braid
+Historical Hypnosis - James Braid

 James Braid was one of the founding fathers of modern hypnotherapy and first used the term 'hypnosis'.
 His original work 'Neurypnology' is reproduced here in its entirety.
 Neurypnology was the term he later favored as he considered 'hypnosis' to be a misnomer.